rotki/rotki/docs/api.rst

         "active": false
       }

-   :resjson int identifier: Id of the node that wants to be edited.
+   :resjson int identifier: Id of the node that will be edited.
    :resjson string name: Name of the node that will be edited.
    :resjson string endpoint: rpc endpoint of the node.
 Will be used to query it.
    :resjson string owned: True if the user owns the node or false if is a public node.
-   :resjson int weight: Weight of the node in the range of 0 to 100.
+   :resjson string weight: Weight of the node in the range of 0 to 100 with 2 decimals.
    :resjson string active: True if the node should be used or false if it shouldn't.

    :statuscode 200: Update was successful.